samirez67/samirez67.github.io/_posts/2016/2016-07-22-example-presentation.md

     Feels like just yesterday doesn't it
     ---
     ## Moving on
     That being said, we're nearing the end of the semester now.
-Time to wrap up and buckle up for the exams (yikes)
+Time to wrap up and buckle up for the exams (yikes!)
     ---
     ## Before that....
     Let's have a look at an utterly boring presentation absolutely no one asked for